top of page

 Equine Anatomist and Biomechanist

-Gillian Higgins, founder and principal lecturer of Horses Inside Out, is an anatomist, biomechanist lecturer and author.
-Gillian is passionate about horses, anatomy and sharing all she knows for the good of the horse.
+Gillian Higgins is founder and principal lecturer of Horses Inside Out.
+She is an anatomist, biomechanist, movement specialist and author.
+Since having graduated with a first class Honours Degree from Royal Agricultural University, she has achieved numerous therapy and teaching qualifications.
+Gillian, a lively and enthusiastic international presenter, is passionate about anatomy, understanding the horse from the ‘inside out’ and sharing all she knows for the good of the horse.

 Lee Clark